-Ezcaray is a small inviting town that combines history, culture, gastronomy, and style into a lively base for exploring the gorgeous Rioja wine region.
-Situated in the Oja Valley, the Rio Oja, which flows through the region is generally credited with the origins of the name of the Rioja DO (appellation).
+Ezcaray is a small, inviting town that combines history, culture, gastronomy, and style into a lively base for exploring the gorgeous Rioja wine region.
+Situated in the Oja Valley, the Rio Oja, which flows through the region, is generally credited with the origins of the name of the Rioja DO (appellation).
 It is a land of vines, of proud traditions, interspersed with modern approaches and attitudes—a diverse and fascinating culture meriting a closer investigation.

-Historically, there is no mention of Ezcaray until the 10th century.
+Historically, there was no mention of Ezcaray until the 10th century.
 Ancient man, living as hunter-gatherers, roamed these lands for many centuries until a Neolithic farming population drove them out.
-They asserted their dominance over this part of Spain in around 5000 BC, which held until powers from the Mediterranean decided to colonize Spain.
+They asserted their dominance over this part of Spain around 5000 BC, which was held until powers from the Mediterranean decided to colonize Spain.
 Finally, in 218 BC, the Romans began their conquest of Hispania.
 They endowed the Iberian Peninsula with their legal system, administrative infrastructure, and many elegant buildings, including amphitheaters and aqueducts, some of which can be seen across Spain today.

 The enlightened Islamic civilization that would control most of the Iberian Peninsula for centuries would be called Al-Andalus.
 However, resistance to their rule began almost immediately – the city of Pamplona fell to the Basques in 755.
 Indeed, many battles were fought between the Christian forces of Northern Spain and the Muslim armies over the next few centuries.